Margaret Simons is an award-winning freelance journalist and the author of thirteen books and numerous articles and essays.

 Simons’ other work includes her prize-winning 2003 book The Meeting of the Waters, which examined the Hindmarsh Island bridge affair.
 This book won the Non-Fiction Book Award at the Queensland Premier’s Literary awards in 2003, and was shortlisted for a number of other awards.
 Simons also wrote Latham’s World: The New Politics of the Outsiders, an investigation into the then Leader of the Opposition, Mark Latham, and was published as a Quarterly Essay in the lead up to the 2004 federal election.

-Simons is an Associate Professor at the University of Melbourne where she is the Director of the Centre for Advancing Journalism.
-Since 2012 she has been the coordinator of the innovative Master of Journalism degree, which teaches journalism with a modern focus.
+Simons is an Associate Professor in the School of Media, Film and Journalism at Monash University.
+From 2012-2017 she was director of the Centre for Advancing Journalism and the coordinator of the innovative Master of Journalism degree at the University of Melbourne.
 Before joining the University of Melbourne, Simons was convenor of Journalism at Swinburne University of Technology.

 Simons was the founding chair and remains a board member of the Public Interest Journalism Foundation, which was established in 2009 at the Swinburne Institute of Social Research to promote and enable innovation in public interest journalism.
 Simons is also a principal of the Media, Education, Training and Advice (META) Centre where she provides training services to a variety of news organisations and tertiary institutions.